GreenStar Homes Certification Manual Version 4

 Lead may also exist in old pipes and plumbing, and you may wish to test for this.

-Alternative approach – Ideal approach is to have a lead specialist review and lead sampling.
+The ideal approach is to have a lead specialist review and lead sampling.

 Verification

-Review of lead remediation report or GHI Inspector’s notes on lack of leadership.
+Asbestos remediation report or GHI Inspector’s notes

 No knob and tube wiring remains in the home